T.J. Maxx Is Still Paying Workers at Its Closed Puerto Rico Stores

-All 29 of these stores have been shut down in the six weeks since Hurricane Maria devastated the island, with the policy first coming to light via a viral Facebook post, in which a man shared that his son, a Marshall’s employee, was still receiving paychecks.
+All 29 of these stores have been shut down in the six weeks since Hurricane Maria devastated the island, with the policy first coming to light via a viral Facebook post, in which a man shared that his son, a Marshalls’ employee, was still receiving paychecks.

 A company spokesperson confirmed this policy to the Boston Globe, saying, “We believe it is the right thing for us to do under these circumstances.”